 Allowing the child to decide for themselves to visit when the court order says there is no choice sets up the child for conflict.
-The child will usually blame the non-residential parent for not being able to spend time with them during non-scheduled times.
+The child will usually blame the non-residential parent for not spending time with them during non-scheduled times.
 The other parent may not be able to receive the child for a visit at that particular time due to work or other commitments.
 The child will perceive this as rejection.

 9. An alienator will encourage the child’s negative feelings about the other parent.

 Frequently children disagree with the limits set by their parents.
-An alienator may loosen many rules and restrictions to turn the child against the other parent for having limits on snacks and sweets or having a specific bedtime.
+An alienator may loosen many rules and restrictions to turn the child against the other parent to limit snacks and sweets or have a specific bedtime.

 10. An alienator will insist that the child choose one parent over the other.

-Parenting is not a popularity contest and asking a child to say whom they love more is akin to asking a parent which child is the favorite.
-It puts children in an impossible situation where they are unable to truthfully express their feelings, causing them anxiety, fear, confusion, and low self-esteem.
+Parenting is not a popularity contest, and asking a child to say whom they love more is akin to asking a parent which child is the favorite.
+It puts children in an impossible situation where they cannot truly express their feelings, causing them anxiety, fear, confusion, and low self-esteem.

 - A court order for the children to live with the targeted parent.